wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-azure-ad.md

 ## Step 1: Assign scopes to an API in Choreo

-To provide fine-grained access control to resources, Choreo uses scopes.
+You can provide fine-grained access control to your API resources with scopes.
 Follow the steps below to assign a scope to the resources in the API:

 1. In the **Component Listing** pane, click on the component you want to attach scopes to.
 2. On the left navigation, click **Manage** and then **Permissions**.